We're here to cover any (and every) thing you need to know about surrogacy.

 Family Inceptions pre-screens all potential gestational surrogates.
 The pre-screening tests include a criminal background check on you and your spouse/partner (if you have one), a psychological evaluation (to determine if your level of commitment to the surrogacy is sufficient to proceed), and a thorough review of your medical records.
 You will also undergo a medical examination that will involve screening both you and your spouse/partner for sexually transmitted diseases as well as a gynecological examination for you.
 It’s important to note that each clinic has its own individual protocols and medical screenings that it deems necessary.

-When you become a gestational surrogate you and the intended parents agree on a birth plan that covers where, when, and how the delivery will happen under ideal circumstances.
+There will be a plan in place.
+Surrogates and intended parents will work together with our assistance to create a detailed birth plan that covers where, when, and how the delivery will happen under ideal circumstances.
 Of course, babies do not always go along with the plan, so there might be last-minute changes when you deliver.

 In order for you to become a gestational surrogate, your spouse must be in full support of your decision.
 He or she will be required to complete the medical and psychological screening, background check and sign the legal agreements.

 Is it possible that I would have to keep the baby after delivery?
 Do intended parents ever refuse the baby once it is born?
 What would happen if they did?

 No. Our agency deals only with gestational surrogacy and so you will not be genetically related to the child or children.
 As such, you would have no legal rights or responsibilities toward the child after it has been handed over to the intended parents.
 Before you begin the surrogacy journey, the intended parents are contractually obligated to specify what would happen to the child in the event of their demise, even though this is very rare in our experience.
 If that were to happen we would arrange an adoption to a loving family.

 What are "intended parents" or "future parents"?